-Find a waste wood source in your area
+A waste wood source

 Speak to your local forestry departments and/or municipalities for urban green waste.
-Do you know if there are any invasive tree species that need to be kept trimmed down?
+Do you know of there are any invasive tree species that need to be kept trimmed down?
 Are you in a fire hazard area?
 Are your local trees dying because of disease?
 You will want untreated wood.
 If you are in a river area ask around if the lumber in the rivers ever requires pruning.
-Go to your local nut-processing plants, for walnut, palm nut or macadamia nut shells.
+Go to your local nut processing plants, for walnut, palm nut or macadamia nut shells.
 Approach local lumber mills or large furniture manufacturers.
 Go to your local organic farmers who have fruit or olive trees.

-Arrange for a place to put the conversion hub
+A place to put the conversion hub

-Once your first 3 partners have been found, you can meet and have a brainstorming session for the funding.
-Grants, sponsors, crowdfunding, loans, awards, and donations are all viable financing methods.
+Once the first 3 partners have been found you can meet and have a brainstorming session for the funding.You are welcome to contact us also as we are sometimes able to help with financing.
+Grants, sponsors, crowdfunding, loans, awards and donations are all viable financing methods.

-For each method, you will have a different process.
-For example, if you are looking for donations you may want to involve a non profit, if you are looking for sponsors you may want to involve a local celebrity, if you are looking for grants on climate impact you may want to involve a professional grant writer, and if in your midst you have large mailing lists, you may want to opt for crowdfunding.
+For each method you will have a different process.
+For example, if you are looking for donations you may want to involve a non profit, if you are looking for sponsors you may want to involve a local celebrity, if you are looking for grants on climate impact you may want to involve a professional grant writer and if in your midst you have large mailing lists you may want to opt for crowdfunding.